 This unique one-year Master’s programme (possibility of part-time modus of evening classes -two-years-) provides students and professionals with comprehensive knowledge and policy-oriented skills at the intersection of security and strategic studies.

-Designed, led and taught by a transnational network of leading international academics from top universities and think tanks as well as senior policy-makers from the United Nations, NATO and the European Union, this programme enables students interested in an international career in government, international organisations, think tanks or NGOs to gain unique theoretical foundations, practical skill-sets and high-level contacts.
+Designed, led and taught by a transnational network of leading international academics from top universities and think tanks as well as senior policy-makers from NATO and the European Union, this programme enables students interested in an international career in government, international organisations, think tanks or NGOs to gain unique theoretical foundations, practical skill-sets and high-level contacts.

 As part of this MA programme, students will have the opportunity to partake in a tailor-made internship with one of our high-profile internship partners, where they are involved in our partners’ core activities from day one onwards.
 The programme has a wide range of agreements with international organisations to offer internships during the summer after the completion of the major course work, allowing students to focus full-time on their internship in addition to writing their thesis.